robert-berry/portfolio/portfolio/README.md

       <p><a href="api-client.html"><b>Programming tutorial</b></a></p>
       <p>A programming tutorial with extensive use of code examples, intended for developers building client applications that use the Watson Assistant REST API.
 For this tutorial, I designed and wrote a simple example client application (in both Python and JavaScript).
 The tutorial takes an iterative approach, showing multiple executable versions of the code examples as more function is added.</p>
       <p>
-      <b>Note:</b> In the live documentation hosted on ibm.com, readers can choose to view code examples in either JavaScript (Node.js) or Python.
+      <b>Note:</b> In the live documentation <a href="https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-api-client" target="_blank">hosted on ibm.com</a>, readers can choose to view code examples in either JavaScript (Node.js) or Python.
 This static version shows only the JavaScript examples.
       </p>
     </td>
   </tr>